 While it tends to get a bad wrap for delays due to fog, the airport's official website claims that in actual fact, history has shown that aircraft parked overnight at Canberra Airport are able to depart to destinations on time in most cases.
 The most difficult time of the year is winter when Canberra is prone to morning fogs (May to July), which sometimes don't clear until noon on occasions and can cause a bit of bother with schedules.

 The airport is open daily from 5am until after the last flight.
-Canberra is well serviced by airlines Virgin Blue and Qantas with direct flights to Brisbane, Sydney, Perth, Adelaide and Melbourne, while locally owned Brindabella Airlines flies to regional centres.
+Canberra is well serviced by airlines Virgin Australia and Qantas with direct flights to Brisbane, Sydney, Perth, Adelaide and Melbourne.
 It also handles diverted traffic from Melbourne and Sydney.

 Canberra is located in the Australian Capital Territory, which is surrounded by New South Wales.
 The city is 150 kilometres inland and 571 metres above the Pacific Ocean, 281km from Sydney and 660 kilometres from Melbourne.